Wasps (Vespula vulgaris)

 Wasps (Vespula vulgaris) can also potentially transmit disease by contact from feeding and landing on rotting food materials prior to feeding on our food or by way of a sting.

-Also they are an environmental pest as high numbers of Wasps can rid an area of other insects and spiders.
-May have some beneficial value as predator of pest insects.
+They are also an environmental pest as high numbers of wasps can rid an area of other insects and spiders.
+They may thus have some beneficial value as a predator of pest insects, but this is typically outweighed by the problems they can cause for humans.

-- It is strongly recommended that destruction of a Wasps Nest is only carried out by a Trained Professional.
+- It is strongly recommended that destruction of a wasp nest is only carried out by a trained pest control professional.

 Extensive United Kingdom coverage from our many local regional branches grants Pest Solutions the capability to respond swiftly to assist you to take care of your Pest Infestations today.
-Wasps (Vespula vulgaris).
-Give us a call now to have a experienced member of our properly trained service team come and assist you in coping with that Pest Control issue.
+Wasps (Vespula vulgaris) can be a particularly bothersome pest, but our technicians are always on hand to help you deal with them.
+Give us a call now to have an experienced member of our properly trained service team come and assist you in coping with that pest control issue.